sandyg6/Problem-Practice/README.md

 # problem-solving

-- Sum of numbers in a range using loop and also using formula.
 - Factorial of a number using loop.
 - Print odd and even numbers between a range.
 - Stern’s diatomic series: 1 4 2 3 3 2 4 1 for input 4.